KyleQianliMa/CrysFieldExplorer/README.md

 # CrysFieldExplorer
 CrysFieldExplorer is a fast-converging Python package for optimizing crystal field parameters.

+It supports calculation of a list of common rare earth ions.
+The program consists of three major modules: CrysfieldExplorer(main), Optimization and Visulization.
+Detailed tutorials will be uploaded soon.

 The novalty of CrysFieldExplorer is it adopts a new loss function using theory of characteristic polynomials.
 By adopting this loss function it can globaly optimize the CEF hamiltonian with Neutron + any other experimental data and does not rely much on accurate starting value, which is usually estimated from point charge models.

 A comparsion of the new Spectrum-Characteristic loss ($L_{spectrum}$) and traditional $\chi^2$ loss has been displayed below.